IgniteUI/igniteui-xplat-docs/doc/en/components/grids/data-grid.md

 <IgrColumn id="name" field="Name" bodyTemplate={nameCellTemplate}></IgrColumn>
 ```

 In the snippet above we take a reference to the implicitly provided cell value.
 This is sufficient if you just want to present some data and maybe apply some custom styling or pipe transforms over the value of the cell.
-However even more useful is to take the `GridCell` instance itself as shown below:
+However even more useful is to take the `Cell` instance itself as shown below:

 ```html
 <igx-grid #grid [data]="data">